 Indigenous communities are an essential part of nature management in the Arctic.
 The NI process of selecting scientific experts that document ecological information for indicators is not well designed to include these communities at first sight.
 Therefore, further developments are required in order to allow this knowledge to be included within the ANI.
 This could take the form of indicators dedicated to the indigenous communities, within which knowledge gathered on the state of particular species or areas could be entered and visualized in the same way as indicators documented by scientists.
 Within the ANI-website it is possible to include specific indicators to be filled with information from traditional knowledge.
-By adopting such an approach the ANI could be used as a platform to illustrate potential differences between traditional knowledge holders and scientists in the perception of the state of particular indicators or ecosystems, providing a support for discussion, offering an equal way for both opinions to be communicated and perhaps helping the to facilitate resolution in the case of conflicts.
+By adopting such an approach the ANI could be used as a platform to illustrate potential differences between traditional knowledge holders and scientists in the perception of the state of particular of both opinions to be communicated and perhaps helping the to facilitate resolution in the case of conflicts.
 Prior to information from traditional knowledge and scientists being included within a common index, there are some fundamental questions that need to be resolved